Review of the Philips Soup Maker, a recipe of Roasted Tomato soup (with vegetables sneaked in secretly!) which is a super hit at home and giveaway.

 The three gift vouchers can be used at Philips estore where the soup maker is already available at a discounted price and when you apply the voucher on top of it, you can have the soup maker for just Rs 3,492/- which in my opinion is a steal.
 Also you can use this voucher on any Philips product on the e-store, so what are you waiting for.
 Get going, get sharing

-And when I was wondering what recipe to attach with this review, the child quietly walked up to me and said mumma please post my favorite soup recipe no and in the tone he said I really couldn't say no. If left to him, he will drink this soup every day, 3 times a day.
-He absolutely loves with croutons or garlic bread and salad
+And when I was wondering what recipe to attach with this review, the child quietly walked up to me and said mumma please post my favorite soup recipe (roasted tomato soup) and in the tone he said I really couldn’t say no. If left to him, he will drink this roasted tomato soup every day, 3 times a day.
+He absolutely loves this roasted tomato soup with croutons or garlic bread and salad.

-So what is his favorite soup as you all guessed Tomato with a hint of basil and a dollop of butter (his words not mine, yes he watches Masterchef with me) but since I like to fool him a bit, I add vegetables to it and since that changes the colour I add beetroot to it.
-And ssshhh don't tell him that
+So what is his favorite soup as you all guessed. roasted tomato soup which tomato with a hint of basil and a dollop of butter (his words not mine, yes he watches Masterchef with me) but since I like to fool him a bit, I add vegetables to it and since that changes the colour, I add beetroot to it.
+And ssshhh don’t tell him that!

 - Start the soup maker in smooth soup setting.